CryptozombiesHQ/cryptozombie-lessons/en/1/05-arrays.md

 ## Putting it inside storage

 When it comes to putting arrays into storage, a simple `SingleValueMapper` can be enough if we introduce an index that gives us the id of the entity.
-In this way we can use a simple storave value as an indexed element to access any data type..
+In this way we can use a simple storage value as an indexed element to access any data type..

 ```
   #[storage_mapper("my_people")]
-  fn people(&self, id: usize) -> SingleValueMapper<People<Self::Api>>;
+  fn people(&self, id: usize) -> SingleValueMapper<Person<Self::Api>>;
 ```

-> Note: Since People has a member which is a managed type when specifying the return type we also need to specify the generic.
-If we are inside the contract this generic type is take from the containing tyait, reason why we will have `Self::Api` in there in stead of `M: ManagedTypeApi`.
+Remember we mentioned the contract already is aware of managed types?
+It can be accessed wth: `Self::Api` in stead of `M: ManagedTypeApi`.

 # Put it to the test